mrowazet/RfidPlayer/README.txt

 Scan prepared 'special card', mode is changed for programming - LED color is yellow.
 Push Play/Pause button to select Automatic mode - LED color is blue.
 Start scanning card one by one, track numbers will be stored on cards sequentially starting from track number 1.
+Double beep sound is generated when number is written on card.
 Just restart device when all cards are done.

 -----------------